AArnott/ImmutableObjectGraph/CONTRIBUTING.md

 ## Building

-To build this repository from the command line, you must first execute a complete NuGet package restore.
+To build this repository from the command line, you must first execute our init.ps1 script, which downloads NuGet 3.3.0 and uses it to restore packages.
 Assuming your working directory is the root directory of this git repo, the command is:

-    nuget restore src

-You may need to [download NuGet.exe][NuGetClient] first. **Be sure to use nuget.exe 3.3.0** rather than 3.4.4 or any version in between because these newer versions have regressions that break the build.
+    .\init

 Everything in the repo may be built via building the solution file either from Visual Studio 2015 or the command line:

     msbuild src\ImmutableObjectGraph.sln

+### Important notice when developing with Visual Studio

+The NuGet package restore functionality in Visual Studio does not work for this project, which relies on newer functionality than comes with Visual Studio 2015 Update 3.
+You should disable automatic package restore on build in Visual Studio in order to build successfully and have a useful Error List while developing.

+Follow these steps to disable automatic package restore in Visual Studio:

+1. Tools -> Options -> NuGet Package Manager -> General
+2. *Clear* the checkbox for "Automatically check for missing packages during build in Visual Studio

+With this setting, you can still execute a package restore within Visual Studio by right-clicking on the _solution_ node in Solution Explorer and clicking "Restore NuGet Packages".
+But do not ever execute that on this project as that will corrupt the result of `init.ps1`.

+Before developing this project in Visual Studio, or after making project or project.json changes, or to recover after Visual Studio executes a package restore, run the `init` script again.

 ## Testing